 Haribodhini Ekadashi is one of the biggest Ekadashi (events) of Nepal which falls on the 11th day of the bright fortnight of kachalathwa.
-Here, kachalathwa means the very beginning month of the Nepal Sambat which generally befalls in October/November.
+Here, kachalathwa means the very first month of the Nepal Sambat which generally occurs in October/November.

-It is believed that this Haribodhini Ekadashi is that period when Lord Vishnu awakes from his four-month-long cosmic sleep.
-As per the available Puranas and holy scriptures, Lord Vishnu sleeps on the shesh-naag, a bed of serpents in sheersagar, and wakes up on Hari Bodhini Ekadashi.
+This Haribodhini Ekadashi is thought to be the time when Lord Vishnu awakens from his four-month cosmic sleep.
+According to the available Puranas and holy scriptures, on Hari Sayani Ekadashi, Lord Vishnu sleeps on the shesh-naag, a bed of serpents in sheersagar, and wakes up on Hari Bodhini Ekadashi.

-Also, during these four months, Mangal religious acts such as weddings, sacred thread ceremonies, hair cutting ceremony, the wedding of ficus religiosa trees (pipal), initiation as the construction of a new house are not done as it is believed that the god himself is asleep and couldn’t give his blessings.
+Also, during these four months, Mangal religious acts such as weddings, sacred thread ceremonies, hair-cutting ceremonies, the marriage of ficus religiosa trees (pipal), and initiation as the construction of a new house are not performed because it is believed that the god himself is sleeping and cannot bestow his blessings.

 People from all across Nepal do celebrate this festival.
-Some take fast and some people tried to reach out to the possible temples of Lord Vishnu.
-Likewise, in the Kathmandu Valley, there are four famous Narayan temples scattered in all four directions.
-The temples called Changu Narayan lies on the east, likewise Ichangu Narayan on the west, Bishankhu Narayan on the north, and the Shesh Narayan on the south.
+Some people take fast and some tried to reach out to the possible temples of Lord Vishnu.
+Especially the four major Narayan temples of Kathmandu Valley.
+There are four famous Narayan temples scattered throughout the city.
+They are as follows:

 Lord Vishnu is also called Narayan, that’s why his temples are called Narayansthan.

-The very next day of the Haribodhini Ekadashi is called the day of Tulasi Vivaha, which means the marriage of a plant named Tulasi.
-Tulasi is assumed and prayed as the goddess Laxmi who is also the consort of Lord Vishnu.
-That day, the Tulasi is married to Damodar, another image of the same Lord Vishnu.
+The following day of the Haribodhini Ekadashi is known as the Tulasi Vivaha, which refers to the marriage of a plant named Tulasi.
+Tulasi is assumed and prayed to as the goddess Laxmi, Lord Vishnu’s consort.
+On that day, Tulasi marries Damodar, a whole other manifestation of Lord Vishnu.

 No review on this yet.
 Be the first one to review.